Plugin Configuration

 Event Handlers

 The recommended way to respond to user-generated events from inside a plugin is with the handlers plugin option.
-A handler should be a function that takes an editor object and returns another function that takes an event object.
+A handler should be a function that takes a PlatePluginContext & { event } object.

-The onChange handler, which is called when the editor value changes, is an exception to this rule; the inner function of an onChange handler should accept a Value object instead of an event.
+The onChange handler, which is called when the editor value changes, is an exception to this rule; the context object includes the changed value instead of event.

 handlers: {